The J-Skip and J-Find: Japan’s Elite Talent Acquisition

 Quick Summary: An editorial on Japan’s move toward elite-only migration pathways and the dismantling of the traditional work-experience barrier.

-The End of the "One Size Fits All" Visa
+The End of the "One Size Fits All" Visa The End of the "One Size Fits All" Visa

-The Cultural Friction of Rapid Integration
+The Cultural Friction of Quick Integration The Cultural Friction of Quick Integration

 Need personalized help?